mielenyvin/composers-timeline/composers.md

 - Deaf composer: He began to lose his hearing in his late twenties, yet wrote many of his greatest works when almost or completely deaf.
 - Landmark works: His Third ("Eroica"), Fifth and Ninth symphonies, the late string quartets and 32 piano sonatas reshaped Western music.
 - Heroic image: His music often sounds like a struggle from darkness to light, helping create the modern image of the tormented, independent artist.
-- Influence: Later composers felt they had to respond to Beethoven in some way – either continue his path or react against it.

 ## Ludwig van Beethoven essentials (ru) {#ludwig-van-beethoven}